Ashley Skiffer-Thompson, AAIMM Doula Program Coordinator

 She believes there is empowerment through advocacy and education.
 By providing empathetic support and encouraging medical advocacy, her hope is that families feel empowered, grounded, and valued throughout their birth journey.
 Driven by one of her favorite quotes, “Let the beauty we love be what we do,” Ashley Skiffer-Thompson aims to be the change she hopes to see.

-What does being a Doula mean to you?
+What does being a Doula Mean to you?

 Entering the space of birthwork has been impactful to both my personal and professional life.
 If I could describe what being a doula means to me in one word, it would be transformative.
 As I reflect on my perspective of birthwork, healing and empowerment are at the center.
 It is my belief that you have to be able to take care of yourself to show up as your full self for others.
 As I show up as my full self, I am able to reflect, model and encourage families to heal and care for themselves.